Environmental and Social Impact Assessments

 Permitting processes that adequately address the timing, scope, development and closure of mine developments can lead to enhanced environmental, social and economic outcomes during the life cycle of the mine.

+Scoping research was undertaken to inform the development of the guidance document.
+One study is the Background Document: Legal Framework of Environmental and Social Impact in the Mining Sector published by the IGF Secretariat in January 2019.
 The purpose of this background paper, available in English and French, is to identify the issues and problems related to the legal framework of ESIAs and related plans in legal and regulatory frameworks.
 It also delves into the implications for how the mining sector is governed, while exploring avenues for action and reflecting on appropriate solutions.

 Jill Baker is a senior environmental and social assessment specialist with Golder Associates with more than 20 years of experience in environmental policy and ESIA practice.

-Kristi Disney Bruckner is the executive director of Sustainable Development Strategies Group.
+Kristi Disney Bruckner is the executive director of the Sustainable Development Strategies Group.
 She is an attorney with over 15 years of experience working on complex international law and policy issues with a focus on the mining sector.

-Luke J. Danielson is the president and co-founder of Sustainable Development Strategies Group.
+Luke J. Danielson is the president and co-founder of the Sustainable Development Strategies Group.
 He is an attorney, professor, researcher and consultant on mineral policy, national development strategies, and environmental and social performance in the mining and oil and gas industries.

-Clémence Naré is the outreach manager and law advisor with IGF, responsible for supporting member countries in developing sustainable resource extraction laws, policies and programs.
+Clémence Naré is the outreach manager and law advisor with the IGF, responsible for supporting member countries in developing sustainable resource extraction laws, policies and programs.

 Suzy Nikièma is an international law advisor for IISD’s Economic Law and Policy Program (ELP).
 She provides legal and policy advice on sustainable investment and leads training sessions on mining issues in Africa with the IGF.

-Carolina Leseigneur Torres is an environmental impact assessment specialist and terrestrial biologist with Golder Associates, who focuses on developing environmental approvals and permits for mining and other sectors.
+Carolina Leseigneur Torres is an environmental impact assessment specialist and terrestrial biologist with Golder Associates who focuses on developing environmental approvals and permits for mining and other sectors.